-Our opinion, based on the evidence obtained, is cash on hand agreed to the expected amount and was appropriately secured.
+Our opinion, based on the evidence obtained, is petty cash funds have been closed and related transactions were properly accounted for.
 This assessment is based on the strengths and weaknesses identified for the operational objectives below.

 Business Process Objective Assessment i

 Cash is held securely Effective

 Accounting for petty cash is correct and timely Effective

 County Code requirements are met Effective